 Please let us know if you need any help with your sockets.

-The first and foremost purpose of light is to illuminate your home so you can carry out your day to day activities.
+Light’s first and foremost purpose is to illuminate your home so you can carry out your day-to-day activities.

 Lighting’s also used to enhance your home, create an atmosphere and enhance security.